Youth in the Digital Age (Phase II)

 Youth, Education & Wellbeing in Canada’s Digital Society (Post-Pandemic)

 For young people, and especially for the most vulnerable, the COVID-19 pandemic posed new risks for education, employment and mental health.
-Our study examines these current risks that cross four of the funder, the Social Sciences and Humanities Research Council of Canada’s (SSHRC) Global Future Challenges:
+Our study extends our previous and ongoing research into Youth [wellbeing] in the Digital Age to examine these emerging risks that cross four of the Global Future Challenges of the Social Sciences and Humanities Research Council of Canada (SSHRC):

 • Wellness In The 21st Century